dupl10/dupl10.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Lanzhou, Lanzhou University, 2010
+* B.S. in Chemistry, Lanzhou University, 2014
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Physical Chemistry, University of Science and Technology of China, 2016
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Chemical Physics, University of Science and Technology of China, 2020 (expected)

 Work experience
 ======